Sign up to our Newsletter

 1. How Long Does It Take to Become a Tax Attorney?

-It will take at least seven to eight years of formal education to become a tax attorney: ideally four years to obtain an undergrad in accounting, three years to obtain a JD, and an optional additional year to obtain an LLM in Tax Law.
+Becoming a tax attorney will take at least seven to eight years of formal education: ideally, four years to obtain an undergrad in accounting, three years to obtain a JD, and an optional additional year to receive an LLM in Tax Law.

 While you’ll only need to be in school for seven years to become a tax lawyer, tax attorneys spend their entire careers learning!
-You can expect to take additional continuing education courses several times throughout your career to ensure you’re providing your clients with the best advice and representation.
+You can expect to take additional continuing education courses several times throughout your career to ensure you provide your clients with the best advice and representation.

 2. How Much Do Tax Lawyers Make in Florida?